Fungal nail infection: Causes, symptoms, and treatments

 A person holding their big toe, and their toenails are painted red.

-According to the NHS, fungal nail infections are common in the UK population and while they’re not considered serious, they can be unpleasant and sometimes cause mild discomfort.
+According to the NHS, fungal nail infections are common in the UK population and while they’re not considered serious, they can be unpleasant, cause mild discomfort, and take a long time to treat.
 In this article, we outline what causes fungal nail infections, how to spot when you’ve got one, and what you can do to treat it.

 What causes a fungal nail infection?